ZTE allowed to temporarily resume some US business

 Members of Congress on both sides of the aisle criticized Trump's tweet as irresponsible, prompting him to defend his position with yet another tweet.
 ZTE, he said, "buys a big percentage of individual parts from U.S. companies."
 He also said ZTE was "reflective of the larger trade deal we are negotiating with China and my personal relationship with President Xi."

-Before the Senate bill can become law, it must first be reconciled with one already passed by the House of Representatives that doesn't include the ZTE provision and then signed by Trump.
+Before the Senate bill can become law, it must first be reconciled with one that doesn't include the ZTE provision.
+It was passed by the House of Representatives and then signed by Trump.

-ZTE has become a critical part of the broader discussions between China and the US, the two largest economies in the world, over trade tensions and whether the two countries can prevent a trade war that could involve billions of dollars' worth of tariffs.
+ZTE has become a critical part of the broader discussions between China and the US, the two largest economies in the world, over trade tensions.
+A trade war could involve billions of dollars' worth of tariffs.

 ZTE didn't immediately respond to a request for comment.